Open shelving to sideboard cabinet with doors.

-I used to have 2 Ikea Expedit shelves in my living room, one next to the other.
+I used to have 2 NaNophotoNics EXPEDIT shelves in my living room, one next to the other.

-I actually really liked the look of it, but after almost 2 years I got bored and totally fell in love with the idea of hiding all the books and little items behind some cabinet doors.
+I actually really liked the look of it, but after almost 2 years I got bored.
+And I totally fell in love with the idea of hiding all the books and little items behind some cabinet doors.

 I disassembled one of the shelves and left out some boards before building it together again.